 - Cake – from our local Grocery Store

-Check out these other posts and DIY tutorials from our Winnie the Pooh Party!
+Check out tutorials and other posts related to our Winnie the Pooh party.

 Hi, I love the place cards.
 Can you do a tutorial on the place cards, they are so cute!

 Hi!
 I don’t have a tutorial but I created the place cards in Photoshop.
 I found images and quotes from our Pooh-bear books that seemed to match the foods we were serving and put them together on a tan background.
 You could do something similar with another program like Word or PowerPoint.
 Another idea would be to type the quotes and add stickers for the images.
 I hope this helps! :)